NATIVE NORTH AMERICAN

 their prey with their far reaching screams.
 The cougar speaks of

-leadership, loyalty and courage.
+leadership, loyalty & courage.
 See more:

 Jaguar,